juicedata/juicefs/docs/en/administration/status_check_and_maintenance.md

 ## gc

-`juicefs gc` is designed to handle "object leaks" and run compaction on data fragments created by file overwrites.
+`juicefs gc` is designed to handle "object leak" and run compaction on data fragments created by file overwrites.
 It scans metadata and compare with object storage to find or clean up any object storage blocks that need processing.

 :::info
-**Object Leak** is a situation where a block of data is in the object storage, but there is no corresponding record in the metadata engine.
-Object leaks are rare and can be caused by program bugs, unanticipated problems with the metadata engine or object storage, power outages, network disconnections, etc.
+**Object leak** is a situation where a block of data is in the object storage, but there is no corresponding record in the metadata engine.
+Object leak are rare and can be caused by program bugs, unanticipated problems with the metadata engine or object storage, power outages, network disconnections, etc.
 :::

 :::tip
-Temporary intermediate files may be produced when files are uploaded to the object storage, and they are cleaned up when the storage is complete.
+Temporary intermediate files may be produced when files are uploaded to the object storage, and they will be cleaned up after the writing is complete.
 To avoid intermediate files being misclassified as leaked objects, `juicefs gc` skips files uploaded in the last 1 hour by default.
 The skipped time range (in seconds) can be adjusted via the `JFS_GC_SKIPPEDTIME` environment variable.
 For example, to set skip the last 2 hours of files: `export JFS_GC_SKIPPEDTIME=7200`.
 :::

 :::tip
-Because the `juicefs gc` command scans all objects in the object storage, there is some overhead in executing this command for file systems with large amounts of data.
+Because the `juicefs gc` command scans all objects in the object storage, there is some overhead in executing this command for file system with large amounts of data.
 :::

 ### Scan for leaked objects

-Although object leaks almost never occur, you can still perform the appropriate routine checks as needed, and by default `juicefs gc` only performs a scan for:
+Although object leak almost never occur, you can still perform the appropriate routine checks as needed, and by default `juicefs gc` only performs scans:

 ```shell
 $ juicefs gc sqlite3://myjfs.db